Accreditation Resources and Directories of Programs

 - Western University of Health Sciences College of Optometry

-Optometric residency standards effective Aug.
-2019, updated May 2021.
+Optometric residency standards effective July 1, 2017, updated May 2021.
 Use of these standards is mandatory for all programs being evaluated on or after July 1, 2017.
+These Standards expire June 30, 2025 and are replaced by the new 2025 Standards linked below.

 Guidelines for Electronic Submission of an Optometric Residency Self-Study provides guidelines for residencies to submit self-studies electronically.